 1) “Best of the Day” Game

 At times, in reply to my question about the best part of her day, she will burst out with, “Everything!”
 I tell her that is sort of cheating — that I want to know what was particularly great, big or small, among all the “everything” that she experienced.
+Create your own crossword is always good to be played with the entire family.

 My thinking is that, by pulling out and naming particularly wonderful moments or events, she will refine her appreciation of things as they happen.
 But some evenings she insists that everything really was good.